Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 **Once you have updated the various mapping sections, you are now ready to start the service.**

-## Using SpiraTeam with TFS
+## Using Spira with TFS

-Now that the integration service has been configured and the service started, initially any incidents already created in SpiraTeam for the specified projects will be imported into TFS and any requirements, tasks or bugs already created in TFS will be imported into SpiraTeam.
+Now that the integration service has been configured and the service started, initially any incidents already created in Spira for the specified projects will be imported into TFS and any requirements, tasks or bugs already created in TFS will be imported into Spira.
 At this point we recommend opening the Windows Event Viewer and choosing the Application Log.
-In this log any error messages raised by the SpiraTeam Data Sync Service will be displayed.
-If you see any error messages at this point, we recommend immediately stopping the SpiraTeam service and checking the various mapping entries.
+In this log any error messages raised by the Spira Data Sync Service will be displayed.
+If you see any error messages at this point, we recommend immediately stopping the Spira service and checking the various mapping entries.
 If you cannot see any work items with the mapping information, we recommend sending a copy of the event log message(s) to Inflectra customer services (<support@inflectra.com>) who will help you troubleshoot the problem.

-To use SpiraTeam with TFS on an ongoing basis, we recommend the following general processes be followed:
+To use Spira with TFS on an ongoing basis, we recommend the following general processes be followed:

-When running tests in SpiraTest or SpiraTeam, defects found should be logged through the Test Execution Wizard as normal.
+When running tests in SpiraTest or Spira, defects found should be logged through the Test Execution Wizard as normal.

 Once an incident has been created during the running of the test, it will now be populated across into TFS as a work item of type corresponding to the types setup in the incident type mappings.

 At this point, the incident can be worked on in either system, with changes being synchronized to the other system.
-However in general we recommend that the QA/Testing team use SpiraTeam and the development team use TFS.
-E.g. the developers will mark the bugs as resolved in MSTS once they have completed fixing them and the QA team will either reopen or close then in SpiraTeam once they have had a change to verify the resolution.
+However in general we recommend that the QA/Testing team use Spira and the development team use TFS.
+E.g. the developers will mark the bugs as resolved in MSTS once they have completed fixing them and the QA team will either reopen or close then in Spira once they have had a change to verify the resolution.

-You are now able to perform test coverage and incident reporting inside SpiraTest/SpiraTeam using the test cases managed by SpiraTest/SpiraTeam and the incidents managed collaboratively between SpiraTest/SpiraTeam and TFS.
+You are now able to perform test coverage and incident reporting inside SpiraTest/Spira using the test cases managed by SpiraTest/Spira and the incidents managed collaboratively between SpiraTest/Spira and TFS.

-You can create project requirements and associated tasks in either SpiraTeam or TFS, however the synchronization service is only unidirectional for requirements and tasks, so when you create or update a requirement or task in TFS, the change will be reflected in SpiraTeam, but not the other way around.
+You can create project requirements and associated tasks in either Spira or TFS, however the synchronization service is only unidirectional for requirements and tasks, so when you create or update a requirement or task in TFS, the change will be reflected in Spira, but not the other way around.

 ## Description Handling